 The Convenience Factor and a Myriad of Other Benefits

-There are a host of benefits associated with online banking.
+There is a host of benefits associated with online banking.
 In truth, it has completely revolutionized the way individuals and businesses manage their finances.
 This can largely be attributed to the convenience of banking online.

 Today, individuals and business owners can do their banking anytime of the day or night.
 Also, since nearly every transaction can be performed online, people no longer have to travel out of their way to a branch location to perform a number of banking tasks.

 Speaking of banking tasks, online banking allows people to pay all of their bills completely online, and many banks also provide hands-free online bill pay systems that automatically pay all of a person’s bills on their behalf.
-In addition to being convenient, the cost savings from using less stamps and checks can add up significantly.
+In addition to being convenient, the cost savings from using fewer stamps and checks can add up significantly.

 Online banking also provides consumers with much better record keeping abilities and allows for better overall financial management.
-Prior to online banking, bank customers had to wait on their statement to be delivered by mail each and every month, which dictated that they had to either visit a branch location and talk with a teller or wait for the statement to arrive each month before they were able to know where they stood financially.
+Prior to online banking, bank customers had to wait for their statement to be delivered by mail each and every month, which dictated that they had to either visit a branch location and talk with a teller or wait for the statement to arrive each month before they were able to know where they stood financially.

 By the time the statement was received, the information would often be at least a week or more old.
 Obviously, this makes it extremely difficult for a person or business to keep their finances in order.
 With online banking, all of a person’s financial information can be easily accessed and viewed whenever they want.